dbigham/ARC/TaskNotes/A79310A0/notes.md

 Previously, it would map objects that moved, or objects that changed in-place, but it wasn’t mapping objects that both moved and changed.

-For the moment, we only product the mapping in such cases if there’s a single object in the input/output, and they share the same shape.
+For the moment, we only produce the mapping in such cases if there’s a single object in the input/output, and they share the same shape.